AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 ### Arguments

-  MESHID    The name of the existing meshId that you want to view
+  MESHID    The name of the existing meshId that you want to view.

-  DOWNLOAD  (Optional) specify the local filename to create from the mesh
+  DOWNLOAD  (Optional) specify the local filename to create from the mesh.

 ### Example